FinchMoscow/AnimatedBar/README.md

 ) : AnimatedBarItem
 ```

-Next, you need to sublass `BaseAnimatedBar`:
+Next, you need to create a sublass of `BaseAnimatedBar`, specifying `CustomAnimatedBarItem` for the generic type parameter:
 ```
 class CustomAnimatedBar @JvmOverloads constructor(
     context: Context,